zh0ra/DevTestTask02/README.md

 6 7

 Solution:
-Use standard library of Arrays for sorting and adapting binary find pairs of sum up to 13.
+I used standard library of Arrays for sorting and adapting binary find pairs of sum up to 13.